 Another option is to have a shared folder inside Google Drive where others may upload files, but this approach also has limitations.
 One, only people with a Google account would be able to upload files in a shared folder.
 Second, all collaborators can view and even remove files that have been uploaded in a shared folder on Google Drive.

-The third option is to use a form upload page or file drop widget so your customers can easily drop you the files you need.
+The third option is to use a form upload page or drive uploader widget so your customers can easily drop you the files you need.
+All you need to do is share your Google Drive upload link with them.

 By creating a file upload form in which your clients can drop files, you get the best of both worlds and a seamless experience for your customers: no sign in and a simple interface.
 And you can still use Google Drive to manage your files.
 Before diving into the implementation, take a look at this sample form.